Moving to Cloud Contact Center – Common Myths and Blockers

 Are we ready for the cloud?
 That is a question many companies are asking themselves today.
-With growing accessibility to the cloud and trust in it, many businesses are delving into virtual technology with products like Office 365 and other SaaS applications.
+With growing accessibility to the cloud and trust in it, many businesses are delving into virtual technology with products like Office 365 and other software applications.
 However, many businesses have hesitated to make the switch to cloud contact center, often due to specific, and sometimes inaccurate, concerns.

 Exploring these concerns in detail may help you determine if your organization is ready to move to the cloud.

 Moving your call center to a cloud involves more than just configuring applications to fit your individual needs.
 Instead, you have to consider how to bring trunks to the carrier, porting numbers, the configuration of headsets for WebRTC, access to local database resources, and many other details that make the task of moving from premise to cloud seem daunting.
 In addition to the logistical aspect of migration, you must also carefully consider voice quality, responsiveness, and interaction with internal systems.